Cain-Gribble and LeDuc take pairs lead at US championships

 “We’re aware of the process and I have been through it before,” said Knierim, who successfully petitioned to make the 2017 Four Continents with husband Chris after undergoing abdominal surgery.
 “It’s not a great feeling to go through it for anyone, but we are grateful that our federation has this mechanism.”

-Calalang and Johnson also spent time off the ice, though for a much different reason: They spent several months fighting a positive test for a banned stimulant that was found to have been in one of Calalang’s cosmetics.
+“We love this short program.
+It’s a little different from any other short program we’ve done in the past,” LeDuc said.
+“We feel like its a really good vehicle to show what makes us special as a team.
+It’s lyrical but it also picks up at the end with the footwork.
+We just hope people saw two really strong athletes come together to create something beautiful.”

-“What we went through was really awful.
-We didn’t even know if we would be here at this U.S. championships,” she said, “and if we learned anything this year — we just have really connected on such a deeper level.”
+Calalang and Johnson also spent time off the ice this past year, though for a much different reason: They spent several months fighting a positive test for a banned stimulant that was found to have been in one of Calalang’s cosmetics.

 That was evident in their performance to a rocking version of The Beatles’ hit “Come Together” performed by Aerosmith.